ringvold/get5_api/README.md

 4. [ ] ???
 5. [ ] World domination

-# Why
+## Why

-[Splewis/get5-web] is a proof-of-concept web panel for get5 and was a starting point for a lot of similar projects.
+[Splewis/get5-web] was a proof-of-concept web panel for get5 and was a starting point for a lot of similar projects.
 It is now old and unmaintained so a fresh start is needed.

 This project is inspired by [PhlexPlexico/G5API] but with the wish to use other technologies it made sense to create a seperate project.
-I prefere functional progamming and side projects should be fun so I chose some of my favourite languages, Elixir and Elm. 😄
+I prefere functional progamming and Elixir has a great web framework in Phoenix.
+Using this project to get familiar with LiveView. 😄

 [PhlexPlexico/G5API]: https://github.com/PhlexPlexico/G5API
 [splewis/get5-web]: https://github.com/splewis/get5-web

-# Gettings started
+## Gettings started

 For now setup is a bit more involved but as the project matures there will be docker images ready to be used in production.